-Sally is such a lovely doll with a very stylish knitted hair.
-It is not for a beginner although the instructions are quite detailed.
+Sally is such a lovely doll with very stylish knitted hair.
+It is not for beginners although the instructions are quite detailed.

-If you like playing with doll dress up, this would be up your alley.
-You can now knit up the doll and a set of clothing like a jacket, a dress, trousers and more.
+If you like playing with doll dresses up, this would be up your alley.
+You can now knit up the doll and a set of clothing like a jacket, a dress, trousers, and more.
 Nioknits had also designed a series of dresses, trousers, and shorts.
 A good yarn buster project.

 A softie doll that is both whimsical to look at and make.
 The English translation is very clear which is a pleasant surprise thanks to Katharina.

-This boy is an easy knit with no seaming at all.
+This Christmas doll is easy knit with no seaming at all.
 My kind of pattern haha.
-I would use 2 circular needles to knit this instead of double pointed needles.
+I would use 2 circular needles to knit this instead of double-pointed needles.

-Lizzard gave a lot of instructions but because she used a lot of small parts so it can get a bit confusing.
+Lizzard gave a lot of instructions for Fin but because she used a lot of small parts so it can get a bit confusing.
 Scroll down her page for questions by visitors and her answers.
-This should clear things up a bit.
-Oh, Jake the Dog is available for free too.
+It should clear things up a bit.
+Jake the Dog is available for free too.

-This is a surprising good pattern of Olaf.
+This is a surprisingly good pattern of Olaf.
 It is knitted using double-pointed needles but it can be replaced with circular needles.

 Another version of Miffy.
 Construction is similar to Knitterbees.
 Knit the head and divide for the ears.

-I wanted to add this book into this guide because it contains 14 toy doll patterns.
-It is worth buying although you can also try your local library.
+I wanted to give this book a shout out because the dolls are just so cute.
+There are 14 toy doll patterns.
+It is worth buying although you can also try to borrow from your local library.

 Tatyana’s dolls are probably not suitable for very young children.
 They are more delicate and not good for rough play.
 An older child may be captivated by their cuteness and play with them with more care.

-Tatyana seems to think that even beginners can make her dolls as she starts off her book with the basic techniques like how to hold the needles, cast-on, knit and purl stitches.
-But I really appreciate her taking the time to teach assembling the parts using thread jointing.
-There is step by step instructions with pictures or illustrations.
-She did the same with hairstyle and limbs.
+Tatyana seems to think that even beginners can make her dolls as she starts off her book with the basic techniques like how to hold the needles, cast-on, knit, and purl stitches.

-Each project consists of abbreviations, materials needed, section by section and row by row instructions.
+Each project consists of abbreviations, materials needed, section by section, and row by row instructions.
 Tatyana is meticulous.
-She also included pictures of each completed parts.
+She also included pictures of each completed part.
 There is no guessing with her patterns.